ethorhil/private-writes/Private Transfers/Phase A - Discovery & Landscape Mapping/01_Report/10 Appendices Overview.md

 - Clarifications on **membership**, **visibility**, and **selective disclosure** as cross-cutting attributes
 - Examples of representative deployments (where relevant)

-**Who it is for**

-- Readers who want deeper technical context than the brief pattern snapshots in **Section 4**
-- Engineers and researchers who need a **precise classification reference** when mapping new or existing systems into the Phase A taxonomy
-- Reviewers checking that later discussions (tables, radar, visuals) are consistent with the underlying pattern definitions

 ## [[Appendix B — Comparison Table & Score Justifications]]

 **What it contains**